-- The Summer Science Program completed its 19th successful year bringing 324 rising 8th, 9th and 10th graders from around the state together to study robotics, crime scene investigation, digital electronics, and many more science-based courses.
-The number of students supported by scholarships exceeds 30%, thanks to generous support from businesses through the GSSM Foundation. - GSSM Outreach hosted math teachers from 17 SC GEAR UP high schools for a 2 week Summer Mathematics Institute on our campus as well as three Physical Science Companion Workshops in July with 31 teachers attending, representing nine high schools and nine school districts.
-GSSM hosted its first ever summer camp for elementary students in July with eighty campers participating in the Camp Invention® IMAGINE program, a week-long day camp that highlighted art, the environment and space.
-Through a grant from the Toyota Foundation USA, GSSM will introduce a new Outreach Center program called Portable Advanced Science Exploration (PASE).
-Over 5,000 middle and elementary students will academically benefit from the above activities each year.
+- The Summer Science Program completed its 20th successful year bringing 271 rising 8th, 9th and 10th graders from around the state together to study robotics, crime scene investigation, digital electronics, and many more science-based courses.
+The number of students supported by scholarships exceeds 25%, thanks to generous support from businesses through the GSSM Foundation. - GSSM Outreach hosted a four-day, residential professional development summer academy for 80 teachers and tutors in the GEARUP program, representing 17 high schools, 14 school districts and 3,300 students.
+In addition, in August, GSSM hosted a two day professional development workshop for the Site Coordinators of the S.C.
+Gear-UP schools throughout South Carolina. - Through a grant from the Toyota Foundation USA, GSSM will introduce a new Outreach Center program called Portable Advanced Science Exploration (PASE).
+Over 5,000 middle and elementary students will academically benefit from the above activities each year. - A grant from Google, Inc. supported a computer entrepreneurship camp for Berkeley County Middle School students and teachers.